Skip to Content

 Campgrounds: Sandbeach Campground | Hart’s Camp Airstream Hotel & RV Park

-7. Neskowin Beach, Oregon
+7. Neskowin

 Offering more solitude and equally impressive views as its cousin to the north (Pacific City), Neskowin is one of the best Oregon coast towns.
 The town is quaint, yet it has a couple of stellar restaurants and nearly endless opportunities for adventure.

-You have to watch the sunset when visiting Neskowin.
+You have to watch the sunset when visiting Neskowin

 Even though the town isn’t huge and lodging options can be limited, it has a fantastic beach that often gets overlooked.
 Put simply, Neskowin is, without a doubt, worth your time.

-Once you’re on the beach in Neskowin, you shouldn’t have much trouble identifying Proposal Rock; the lonesome icon stands out along the waterfront with the ghost forest just next to it!
-Though there aren’t any officially maintained trails here, there are plenty of footpaths on the rock that can be followed by intrepid adventurers during low tide.
+• Climb Proposal Rock.
+Once you’re on the beach in Neskowin, you shouldn’t have much trouble identifying Proposal Rock.
+Though there aren’t any officially maintained trails here, you can wander the tide pools around the rock at low tide.

 Neskowin’s Ghost Forest and Propsal Rock in the back—perhaps one of the creepiest-looking beaches in Oregon!